Sanavi01/landing-page/README.md

 # landing-page
-Landing page created like an exersive to improve in HTML and CSS, the page was create seeing other similars
+Landing page created like an exercise to improve in HTML and CSS, the page was create seeing other similars